BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-First published in 1959².
-A Newbery Honor book with over 4 million copies sold.⁹ I read My Side of the Mountain when I was around 8 years old.
+My Side of the Mountain was first published in 1959².
+It's a Newbery Honor book with over 4 million copies sold.⁹ I read it when I was around 8 years old.
 </p>

 <hr/>

 <p>
-I once read something like that "cozy is the best feeling a person can experience".
+I once read an opinion that went something like "cozy is the best feeling".
-My Side of The Mountain is like coziness in book form.
+My Side of The Mountain is coziness in book form.
 It's coziness is the coziness of watching a rainstorm through a half-closed window, wrapped in a blanket.
 </p>